CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Background

 \subsection{Dual-LLM}

-\textbf{Dual-LLM and System-Centric Security.} To mitigate prompt injection, the Dual-LLM paradigm decouples agent responsibilities into a Privileged LLM (P-LLM) for trusted planning and a Quarantined LLM (Q-LLM) for processing untrusted data.
-CaMeL~\citep{Debenedetti2025} compiles user queries into formal plans with explicit access constraints enforced by an interpreter, while Fides~\citep{Costa2025} calls the planner iteratively to generate single-action executions per turn while redacting variable content from the P-LLM.
-While both guarantee control flow isolation for data-independent tasks, they face fundamental limitations with data-dependent workflows where the required action sequence itself is specified in untrusted data.
+\textbf{Dual-LLM and System-Centric Security.} Two instantiations of Dual-LLM have been proposed for text-based agents.
+CaMeL transforms user queries into formal plans with explicit access constraints enforced by an interpreter \citep{Debenedetti2025}.
+Fides instead calls the planner iteratively, generating one action per turn while redacting tool-call outputs from the P-LLM \citep{Costa2025}.
+While both approaches provide strong guarantees about \textit{which} actions can be executed, they face fundamental limitations with data-dependent workflows where the required action sequence itself is specified in untrusted data.
 (See \cref{sec:extendedbackground} for more details.)
+In this paper, we adapt both to CUAs.

-\textbf{What Exactly Does Dual-LLM Mitigate?} Dual-LLM guarantees that environment information cannot derail the control flow of task execution, ensuring only function calls planned without environment knowledge can be executed.
-However, it does not inherently prevent data flow attacks where malicious content influences the Q-LLM's outputs, which are then used as arguments to tool calls or in branching logic.
-Security policies and capability-based restrictions can address data flow vulnerabilities, but these are domain and user specific, making it hard to adopt for CUA in general, while also being hard to define for computer use due to lack of semantics for the tools e.g. \texttt{click} function in isolation.
+\textbf{What Exactly Does Dual-LLM Mitigate?} We distinguish two security properties. \textit{\textbf{Control flow integrity (CFI)}} ensures the structure of execution -- which function calls run, in what order, and under what conditional logic -- is fixed by the planner. \textit{\textbf{Data flow security}} ensures untrusted data cannot manipulate the arguments to those calls or the values driving conditional decisions.
+Dual-LLM guarantees CFI: branching logic and action sequences are determined entirely by the planner, which never observes the environment.
+It does not prevent data-flow attacks, where malicious content shapes the Q-LLM's outputs and thereby the arguments or conditional values that flow through the plan.
+Prior work addresses data-flow attacks via semantic policies and capabilities, but these require tools with intrinsic meaning; CUA actions like \texttt{click} have none without environmental context, making policy-based protection difficult to deploy.